-The monopile design requires a loop between the structural and geotechnical engineers to update the soil stiffness and loads at the mudline level.
-A fully coupled aero-hydro-servo-elastic model using HAWC2 (Larsen and Hansen, 2015) is developed to perform the time-domain wind turbine load simulations (Velarde et al., 2019b).
+The monopile design requires a loop between the structural and geotechnical engineers in order to update the soil stiffness and loads at the mudline level.
+A fully-coupled aero-hydro-servo-elastic model using HAWC2 (Larsen and Hansen, 2015) is

+- 150 developed to perform the time-domain wind turbine load simulations (Velarde et al., 2019b).
 The soil structure interaction model is based on the Winkler-type approach, which features a series of uncoupled nonlinear soil springs (so called p-y curves) distributed at every 1 m.
-The force (p) - deformation (y) relations are extracted from the PLAXIS 3D model.
-At each meter section, the calculation of the force (p) is carried out by integrating the stresses along the loading direction over the surface.
-The displacement (y) is taken as the plate's displacement.
-The PISA project (Byrne et al. 2019) highlights that additional soil reaction curves components (distributed moment, horizontal base force and base moment) are needed in conjunction with the p-y curves in order to have a more accurate soil structure interaction behaviour.
-For the sake of simplicity, only the p-y curves extracted from FE are considered.

-The final pile design consists of an outer pile diameter at the mudline level of 8 m, a pile thickness of 0.11 m, and a pile embedment length of 29 m.
-The natural frequency of the monopile is 0.20 Hz and is designed to be within the soft-stiff region.
+The force (p) deformation (y) relations are extracted from the PLAXIS 3D model.
+At each meter section, the calculation of the force (p) is done by integrating the stresses along the loading direction over the surface.
+The displacement (y) is taken as the plate's displacement. - 155 The final pile design consists of an outer pile diameter at mudline level of 8 m, the pile thickness of 0.11 m and the pile embedment length of 29 m.
+The natural frequency of the monopile is 0.2 Hz and designed to be within the soft-stiff region.
 Fatigue analysis of the designed monopile is also carried out (Velarde et al., 2019b).
-Figure 3.a shows the horizontal displacement contour plot at 3.5 MN horizontal force, while Figure 3.b shows the horizontal load-rotation curve at the mudline.
+Figure 3.a shows the horizontal displacement contour plot at 3.5 MN horizontal force.
+Figure 3.b shows the horizontal load-rotation curve at mudline.